Superovulation with Gonadotropins

 A commonly used treatment for infertility involves the use of fertility medications to stimulate the ovaries to develop multiple eggs.
 There are two distinct therapies – ovulation induction and superovulation.

-- Ovulation induction: This is used for women who do not ovulate on their own.
+• Ovulation induction: This is used for patients who do not ovulate on their own.
 The goal is to induce the development of 1-2 follicles (the cysts that contain an egg)

-- Superovulation: This is designed for women who already ovulate on their own.
+• Superovulation: This is designed for patients who already ovulate on their own.
 The goal is to stimulate the development of 2-3 follicles.

 The protocol is similar for each technique.